 The project name plays with the multiple meanings of “different:” it reclaims the power of diversity in the face of a public that sees difference mostly as a problem.
 The school that is at the heart of this program is generally referred to as “different” in public discourse because it serves “foreign” students who live in a “ghetto.”
 And indeed, Italy does not grant birth-right citizenship to the children of migrants, so the children who attend this school, most of whom were born in Italy, are not viewed as Italian, and don’t have the rights of Italian citizenship.
 They are perpetual foreigners, and how to “include” them in the larger society becomes a problem that schools are expected to solve.

-One of the challenges we took on together this summer was to think about how to reframe difference in the Italian context: how to help students, teachers and other community members to see diversity not as a problem to solve but as a resource.
+One of the challenges we discussed together this summer was how to reframe difference in the Italian context: how to help students, teachers and other community members to see diversity not as a problem to solve but as a resource.
 How to see the richness of culture, language and life experiences that families in this marginalized community bring, and that could be honored, sustained, expanded and developed in school?
 This is at the heart of my own work across the decades.

-This is particularly important in this political moment in Italy, where just last week the most far-right politician since Mussolini was just elected to presidency, on a mostly anti-immigrant platform.
+This is particularly important in this political moment in Italy, where just last week Benito Mussolini’s granddaughter was just elected to presidency, on a mostly anti-immigrant platform.

 At the same time, in Padova, as in most communities around the world, not everyone views migrants as problems.
 There are many who welcome these “foreigners” and who advocate actively for their needs and rights.
 I met with many, including: